Lynn Zelevansky: Curatorial career

 While at LACMA, she and Laura Hoptman co-curated the first US museum survey of Japanese artist Yayoi Kusama.
 She also organized a retrospective for Robert Therrien, and Diego Rivera.
 During this period, she originated several group exhibitions such as "Longing and Memory" (1997), "Beyond Geometry: Experiments in Form" (2004), and "Your Bright Future: 12 Contemporary Artists from Korea" (2009).
 Michael Kimmelman called "Beyond Geometry" a "creative rethinking of the history of postwar vanguard art in the West" and AICA awarded it "Best Thematic Exhibition Nationally."
 On the occasion of "Beyond Geometry," the J. Paul Getty Museum hosted the symposium "Structures and Systems: An Intercontinental Art World."

 In 2009, Zelevansky became Henry J. Heinz II Director of the Carnegie Museum of Art.During her tenure at CMOA, she collaborated with Elisabeth Sussman on "Paul Thek: Diver" and together with Sussman and James Rondeau on "Hélio Oiticica: To Organize Delirium".
 Zelevansky oversaw the 2013 presentation of the Carnegie International, which highlighted the intersections of contemporary international art and activism and demonstrated the ways the Carnegie International (since 1896) had influenced its collection.
 After leaving the Carnegie, Zelevansky returned to her native New York City to work as an independent art historian, writer, and curator.
-She recently curated Leon Polk Smith: Harvest Moon for Lisson Gallery in New York and Art is Art and Everything Else is Everything Else at the Fundacion Juan March in Madrid.
+She recently curated Leon Polk Smith: Prairie Moon for Lisson Gallery in New York and Art is Art and Everything Else is Everything Else at the Fundacion Juan March in Madrid.